xcat2/confluent-docs/docs/user_reference/confluentconfignotes.md

 ## Lenovo ThinkSystem generation "V3" systems may spontaneously reboot when using the nodefirmware command for certain firmware updates

 Certain firmware update packages for Lenovo V3 systems are performed in a system built-in Linux environment that the system has to reboot into to do the update, even though the update is initiated out-of-band.
 In these cases the node will spontaneously and without warning reboot into that environment.
 To avoid improper shutdown of a running OS on the system, the system can be turned off before running the nodefirmware command for these types of updates.

+## XCC3/V4 Systems
+When using Lenovo Confluent for managing Lenovo Version 4 (V4) systems that have the XClarity Controller 3 (XCC3) version of the baseboard management controller (BMC), it is recommended that you set the `hardwaremanagement.method` node attribute to `redfish`.
+Not all functionality is implemented using IPMI for V4 systems, hence using V4 systems with hardwaremanagement method set to IPMI might result in failures or incomplete data.

+## SR670 V2
+When using the Lenovo Confluent nodeinventory command to read the inventory data on an SR670 v2, it is recommended that you set the `hardwaremanagement.method` node attribute to `ipmi`.

+## Http boot will fail for profile names with 84 or more characters
+When attempting to http boot and the profile name is too long the attempt will not work.
+When using IPv6 addresses there is no limit to the number of characters in the url, whereas for IPv4 addresses the profile name is limited to 84 characters.